 WHERE TO STAY

-• An Old Town Fort Collins landmark, the iconic Armstrong Hotel recently reopened in the spring after a complete remodel honoring the hotel’s 95-year history.
+• An Old Town Fort Collins landmark, the iconic Armstrong Hotel recently underwent a complete remodel honoring the hotel’s 95-year history.
 The new look features an eclectic mix of earthy, natural and jewel tones juxtaposed with industrial elements, such as vintage leather, wood, and metals throughout.
-Ace Gillett’s Lounge, located below the hotel, reopened earlier this summer with new menus dreamt up in partnership with Death & Co, the wildly popular and award-winning craft cocktail bar renowned for its attention to detail and craft approach.
+Ace Gillett’s Lounge, located below the hotel, features new menus dreamt up in partnership with Death & Co, the wildly popular and award-winning craft cocktail bar renowned for its attention to detail and craft approach.

 • While it’s pretty unlikely the 164-room Elizabeth Hotel in Old Town (111 Chestnut Street) was around when you were in school, you’ll certainly appreciate the option to stay there now.
-The luxury hotel pays tribute to FoCo’s deep-rooted music scene and features record players in the guest rooms, a piano in the Sky Bar, jazz music at the rooftop Sunset Lounge, and rock ‘n roll at The Magic Rat live music venue.
+The luxury hotel pays tribute to FoCo’s deep-rooted music scene and features record players in the guest rooms, jazz music at the rooftop Sunset Lounge, and rock ‘n roll at The Magic Rat live music venue.
 Don’t miss this hip hotel’s three over-the-top themed suites: Beer & Bike; Music; and The Green and Gold Room, the perfect spot to land for an All Things CSU weekend.

 • And, if you’re looking for a smaller, more affordable option, be sure to check out the following options: